[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Do you have other colors?

-Can you make it a little cheaper?
+Could it be a little cheaper?

 Biraz daha ucuz olabilir mi

-Can I have a receipt please?
+Can I have the receipt?

-Can I return it?
+Can I return this?

-Can I have some change?
+Can I have the change?

-Introduction of the alabilir miyim
+Üstünü alabilir miyim

-Can I have a menu please?
+Can I have the menu?

-I had made a reservation
+I have a reservation

 Rezervasyonum var

-One for one please
+For one person, please

-Bir kişilik lutfen
+Bir kişilik lütfen

-Su Lütfen
+Su lütfen

 Alerjim var